Diane Keaton: 2010–2016: Continued comedic roles and voice work

+2017–2024: Later film roles, fashion ventures, and music debut

-In 2017 Keaton appeared opposite Brendan Gleeson in the British dramedy film Hampstead.
+In 2017, Keaton appeared opposite Brendan Gleeson in the British dramedy film Hampstead.
 Based on the life of Harry Hallowes, it depicts an American widow (Keaton) who helps a local man defending his ramshackle hut and the life he has been leading on Hampstead Heath for 17 years.
 The specialty release had a mixed reception from critics, who were unimpressed by the film's "deeply mediocre story", but became a minor commercial success.
 Keaton's only project of 2018 was Book Club, in which she, Jane Fonda, Candice Bergen, and Mary Steenburgen play four friends who read Fifty Shades of Grey as part of their monthly book club and subsequently begin to change how they view their personal relationships.
-The romantic comedy received mixed reviews from critics, who felt that Book Club only "intermittently rises to the level of its impressive veteran cast," but with a worldwide gross of over $91 million, became Keaton's biggest commercial success in a non-voice role since 2003's Something's Gotta Give.
+The romantic comedy received mixed reviews from critics, who felt that Book Club only "intermittently rises to the level of its impressive veteran cast," but with a worldwide gross of over $100 million, became Keaton's biggest commercial success in a non-voice role since 2003's Something's Gotta Give.

 In 2019, Keaton starred in the comedy Poms as a woman dying of cancer who starts a cheerleading squad with other female residents of a retirement home.
 The film was a box office disappointment and was negatively received by critics.
+In 2020, Keaton reprised the role of Nina Banks in Nancy Meyers' short film Father of the Bride Part 3(ish), a legacy-sequel which takes place chronologically after the events of Father of the Bride Part II (1995).
+A screenlife story, it was distributed by Netflix, through the streaming company's YouTube and Facebook channels.
+Keaton's other project that year was Dennis Dugan's romantic comedy Love, Weddings & Other Disasters, in which she played a blind woman who unexpectedly falls for a stuffy mayor.
+Also starring Jeremy Irons, Maggie Grace, and Andrew Bachelor, it was a critical and commercial failure.